bekk/bekk-christmas/post/kotlin/val-agoodlife-collectionof-moments-filter-it-happy.md

 A mutable collection can (and should?) be assigned to a read-only variable.
 Even though the variable cannot be reassigned you can freely modify the collection.
 You would in principle expect better performance by modifying the contents of a single collection, rather than creating new instances from scratch (but is a premature optimization until you *actually* hit a performance problem, of course)

 All in all, kotlin's handling of collections is a pragmatic compromise between interoperability, reuse, and readability.
-The result is robust, high-performing implementations, sleak interfaces, and an anbundance of extensions to make your development experience festive and joyful.
+The result is robust, high-performing implementations, sleak interfaces, and an anbundance of extensions to make your developer experience festive and joyful.